 MySQL, used for configuration storage and reports, is deployed in master/slave pairs with the on-the-fly switchover.

 The components in the system keep listening to configuration updates.
 Nothing ever has to be restarted to enact configuration changes.

 When a component requires services of another component, it uses an active component list from configuration service.
-To service a request, it selects components from the list in round-robin fashion.
+To service a request, it selects components from the list in a round-robin fashion.

 This ensures that there are no standby components, as all components perform work continuously and there are no surprises when services are switched from one to another.

 There are two mechanisms for fault detection in ServicePattern:

 All components keep a connection to configuration service components.
 The connection is used for runtime configuration update notifications, as well as keepalive heartbeat.
 The configuration services use keepalive information to update component operational status in operations data store, and initiate rebalancing, if applicable.

 In addition, many components working closely with each other maintain direct connections with their “subcontractor” components.
 They also use keepalive heartbeats running over those connections to detect whether a request for service can be sent there to be completed on time.

 Switchover and rebalancing

 Once a fault is detected, the failed request is resubmitted to another component.